California Psalms

 10 Who else can you seek to uplift you!

-11 You always find a day can barely fit your duty.
+11 You always struggle so two dozen hours fit your duty.

-12 A single garb for a parade or war — the robe of monks.
+12 A single garb for parade or warfare — the robe of monks.

 14 Your robe clothes you like armor — only for the One